On this page you will find answers to frequently asked questions pertaining to the DOE Buildings Performance Database (BPD).

 There are two processes used to ensure consistent and valid data within the BPD.
 The data transformation process converts source data into a consistent format in the BPD.
 Data cleansing and validation procedures are then used to identify potentially suspect data, including in and out of range checks, statistical outliers, invalid values, etc.

 Real data is messy and has collection and entry errors, but the BPD team is continually improving upon its data cleansing and error checking methodologies.
 As the dataset grows it will also become possible to filter the data to only view records that were professionally validated.
 Please contact us if you are interested in more detailed information about our data formatting and cleansing procedures.

 What data format does the BPD utilize?

 The Building Energy Data Exchange Specification is a data format designed to support analysis of the measured energy performance of commercial and residential buildings, with fields for building characteristics, efficiency measures and energy use.
 The BEDES defines and describes these data fields and their relationships.
 The DOE is currently in the process of refining the BEDES for more widespread use.
-If you are interested in more information on the BEDES, please contact us.
+If you are interested in more information, please visit the BEDES website or contact us.

 Why are there no buildings in my zip code?

 While the BPD has hundreds of thousands of buildings, there are still some zip codes for which no data are available.
 The BPD will include buildings in additional zip codes as further data are imported.
 If you know of any building performance data sources for your zip-code, please contact BPD@ee.doe.gov.

 I ran the same query twice and received different results.
 Is this an error?

 The database is updated when new data is available.
 If the number of records from your latest query is greater than the number of records from you initial query then more data has been added to the database.
 This will serve to increase the accuracy of your search.